Frijoles charros is one of my all-time favorite Mexican dishes.

-For weeks, José has been bugging me to make his Tía Carola’s frijoles charros.
+For weeks, José had been bugging me to make his Tía Carola’s frijoles charros.
 Outside of El Charco de Las Ranas, his favorite taquería in Mexico City, Tía Carola’s frijoles charros are the only ones he has ever raved about.

-I returned from the store with a big bag of frijoles pintos (in English: pinto beans).
+I returned from the store with a big bag of pinto beans.
 José argued with me that I had bought the wrong beans because they were supposed to be frijoles bayos.
 I knew that, but couldn’t find them at the store so I settled confidently on a hand-sifted bag of carefully chosen pinto beans.
 I settled the argument with a quick google search that ended in my favor, which had me secretly feeling proud on the inside that I knew frijoles pintos and frijoles bayos were not the same, but often interchangeable because of their similarities in taste, color and texture ‑ especially in this recipe.

 I knew when José argued with me about the beans that he was going to be a tough customer to please.
-I lit one of my San Judas Tadeo candles (the patron saint of lost causes and desperate situations) and hoped for a culinary Hail Mary pass with my limited instructions and the guesswork lying ahead.
+I lit one of my San Judas Tadeo candles (the patron saint of lost causes and desperate situations) and hoped for a culinary Hail Mary with my limited instructions and the guesswork lying ahead.
 I was short on time with no room for mistakes since I was making the frijoles charros for lunch on a weekday and all I had as a backup were some emergency TV dinners in the freezer.
 Who could have ever imagined there could be so much pressure behind a pot of beans?

 As I served the frijoles charros, my stomach was in knots.
 Would they live up to Tía Carola’s recipe?
 I waited for the verdict as he savored the first spoonful.

 Resounding success!
 “Muy bien!”
 José said as he nodded and ate another spoonful – as if he had perhaps doubted that I could get the recipe down on the first shot with such vague instructions.
 I couldn’t blame him.
 After all, I hadn’t been quite sure I’d be able to pull it off either, to be honest.
 But three servings and a high-five later, I was convinced I had gotten it perfectly right.
+I’ve now been making this dish for years and it’s become a staple in my kitchen, especially during the fall and winter months.

 This recipe is perfect as an appetizer, as a meal itself or as a side.
 It’s especially perfect in the fall and winter because it’s hearty and will keep you warm and full.
 And José will tell you: it’s even better the second day.
 That is, if you have any leftovers.